Things to Do in New Glarus, Wisconsin’s Little Switzerland

-If you arrive in New Glarus expecting the Swiss Alps you may have yourself a bit of a WTF moment, but there’s a reason it was the destination of choice for Swiss immigrants back in the 1840s.
+If you arrive in New Glarus expecting the Swiss Alps you may have yourself a bit of a WTF moment.
+There’s a reason it was the destination of choice for Swiss immigrants back in the 1840s, though.

 New Glarus reminded them of home.